azule-project/.github/profile/README.md

 # 👋 Azule
-This organization is responsable for qt TF2 bots, and many other random named bots in the future.
+This organization is responsible for qt TF2 bots, and many other random named bots in the future.

 # What does Azule do?
 * Maintain a stable fork of cathook under an agreement.